Havoc-1/EagleEye6DOF/scripts/EagleEyeDOF/Notes.md

 # TO DO LIST
+Add helmet check to respawnEH
 Create method to assign drone as 6dof

+Show IFF icon
+   Friendly only
+   Enemy only
+   None
+   Fireteam only
+   All
+   NVG only

 ACE Menu?
     Filter to DOF users only
     Filter to Fireteam only
     Filter to all BLUFOR

-    Disable
+    Disable 0
     Targets filter to fireteam only
     Targets filter to all 6dof

+Filter vehicles by type?
+ACE self interact not showing up?
+Desync in target spotting?
+Some not showing up despite looking at them?
+General server desync?
+Maybe reevaluate public variables?

 # NOTES